Join me at the How to Win a New Park community meeting - 25 March 2023 at Holland Park Sports Club. RSVP here

 With a growing population, the inner southside of Brisbane desperately needs more public parkland.

-Much of this vacant land sits within council flood mapping and is considered at “high risk” of flooding.
+Much of this land sits within council flood mapping and is considered at ‘high risk’ of flooding.
 Developing and concreting over this land will not only risk flooding any development on the site, but also push storm water onto Birdwood Road and surrounding residents.
 Norman Creek runs through the entire site, and provides crucial natural habitat for many native plant and animal species.
 Acquiring the land for public parkland will help protect Norman Creek and establish a wildlife corridor from Stones Corner to Holland Park West.
+Keeping this area green will make Brisbane a more flood-resilient city.

 This is an excellent opportunity to link Roseglen Street Park and Joachim Street Park, and establish cycle and walkways that connect thousands of people to broader Brisbane, taking thousands of cars off the road.

 Meanwhile, protecting and expanding public parkland is an important part of making Brisbane resilient to a warming climate.
-Parkland and waterways help prevent the ‘urban heat island’ effect, which is where areas lose trees, vegetation and waterways that otherwise help cool the surrounding environment.
-This can account for as much as a 5.9 degree difference in temperature in an urban area.
+Parkland and waterways help prevent the ‘urban heat island’ effect, where areas lose trees, vegetation and waterways that otherwise help cool the surrounding environment.
+This can make an urban area up to 5.9 degrees hotter.

 I recently hosted a local community meeting about a new park on Birdwood Road